Russia's war on Ukraine latest news: Putin has no regrets | Law-Order

 Russia's war on Ukraine latest news: Putin has no regrets

-* U.S. President Joe Biden expressed skepticism about Putin's comment that he had no intention of using a nuclear weapon in Ukraine.
+DIPLOMACY * U.S. President Joe Biden expressed scepticism about Putin's comment that he had no intention of using a nuclear weapon in Ukraine.
 "If he has no intention, why does he keep talking about it?," Biden said in an interview with NewsNation.

+* The United States is preparing a new $275 million package of military assistance for Ukraine to bolster its counter-offensive against Russian forces, a source familiar with the plan said.
 CONFLICT

-* "Shelling will not break us - to hear the enemy's anthem on our land is scarier than the enemy's rockets in our sky," Ukrainian President Volodymyr Zelenskiy said in a Thursday night video address as he stood outside in the dark next to the wreckage of a downed drone. * In Kherson, Ukrainian forces killed 44 Russian servicemen in the past 24 hours, according to Facebook post by the Ukrainian Armed Forces for the south.
-Ukrainian artillery and missile forces destroyed an ammunition depot and a hangar with equipment, the statement said.
+* "Shelling will not break us - to hear the enemy's anthem on our land is scarier than the enemy's rockets in our sky," Ukrainian President Volodymyr Zelenskiy said in a video address. * In Kherson, Ukrainian forces killed 44 Russian servicemen in the past 24 hours, the Ukrainian military said in a Facebook post.
+Ukrainian forces also destroyed an ammunition depot and a hangar with equipment, it said.

-* A senior Russian government official raised the possibility that Moscow could shoot down commercial Western satellites being used to help Ukraine's war effort, as Russia pressed ahead with its bombing campaign against Ukrainian infrastructure.
+* A senior Russian government official raised the possibility that Moscow could shoot down commercial Western satellites being used to help Ukraine's war effort.
 ECONOMY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)